paladin-t/c4gpu/README.md

 ## Compatibility

 This repository only contains libraries and test programs for Windows for the moment.
-It requires VC++ 2015 runtime to run the programs, please use [`redist/vc_redist.x64.exe`](redist/vc_redist.x64.exe) to install it.
+It requires VC++ 2015 x64 runtime to run C++ based programs, please use [`redist/vc_redist.x64.exe`](redist/vc_redist.x64.exe) to install it.

 TODO : ADD BIN FOR MORE OS